yugabyte/yugabyte-db/docs/content/latest/sample-data/pgexercises.md

 ## Explore the PgExercises database

 You are now ready to start working through the [PostgreSQL Exercises](https://pgexercises.com/) exercises using YugabyteDB as the backend.
-The 81 exercises at the PostgreSQL Exercises website are broken into the following major sections.
+The 81 exercises at the PostgreSQL Exercises website are broken into the following major sections:

 - [Simple SQL Queries](https://pgexercises.com/questions/basic/)
 - [JOINs and Subqueries](https://pgexercises.com/questions/joins/)